 Potential Risks of Cinnamon Supplementation

-Check with your doctor before starting any new supplement, no matter how harmless they sound.
+Check with your doctor before starting any new supplement, no matter how harmless it sounds.

-If you are currently taking diabetes medication or blood pressure medication, talk with your doctor about supplementing with cinnamon.
-Its insulin-like effects and ability to lower blood sugar could send you into hypoglycemia or super low blood pressure.
+If you’re currently taking diabetes medication or blood pressure medication, talk with your doctor about supplementing with cinnamon.
+Its insulin-like effects and ability to lower blood sugar could send you into hypoglycemia or super-low blood pressure.

 For most people, though, Ceylon cinnamon is perfectly safe.
-It can be a great supplement for IBS, high blood sugar, high blood pressure, inflammation and more.
+It can be an excellent supplement for IBS, high blood sugar, high blood pressure, inflammation, and more.
 Give it a try and see how you feel.

-Ceylon cinnamon is a fantastic spice to add to your spice rack.
+Ceylon cinnamon is a fantastic spice to add to your keto meal plan.
 Rich in antioxidants and good for your blood sugar, heart, and brain — this unassuming spice has it all.